 As with everything in Africa, this process had been longer than expected, so feeling super accomplished that we’d achieved such an epic feat, we pigged out on roadside BBQ meat.

-On the walk back home, we encountered a traffic jam, due to a guy that had just decided to do some car maintenance in the middle of an intersection.
+On the walk back home, we encountered a traffic jam.
+It had been caused by a guy that had just decided to do some car maintenance in the middle of an intersection.
 For real.
 That’s how they roll in Mauritania.